TrungTVo/elk-elasticsearch-sample/README.md

 $ /usr/share/elasticsearch/bin/elasticsearch-create-enrollment-token -s kibana
 ```

-Export the password into ENV variable in the shell/bash
+Export the password into ENV variable in the shell/bash (Or store in `.env` file)

 ```
 export ELASTIC_PASSWORD="your_password"